Prik Nam Pla (Thai Cuisine Dipping Sauce)

-Prik nam pla or nam pla prik is a spicy dipping sauce of Thai cuisine with a base of fish sauce.
+Prik nam pla recipe or nam pla prik is a spicy dipping sauce of Thai cuisine with a base of fish sauce.
 It’s super easy to make with only a handful of simple ingredients.
 Combined, the ingredients perfectly balance the tastes of sour, salty, sweet, and spicy.
-In this easy recipe, you will learn how to make an authentic version of this table condiment in less than 10 minutes.

 What is prik nam pla